-After you open a retirement account, you must select the investment assets n them.
-Depending on your risk tolerance, time horizon, and investment objectives, select:
+After you open a retirement account, you must select the assets in them.
+Depending on your risk tolerance, time horizon, and objectives, select:

 Diversify your investment portfolio for retirement by spreading your money in these four fund types.
 If one mutual fund type doesn’t do well, other mutual fund types may deliver positive results.

 The financial markets continuously change.
 Your investment portfolio for retirement will also change and respond to how your asset values rise and fall.
 Rebalancing your portfolio is a good idea.
 Meet with your financial advisor regularly to adjust your allocations.

 Your goal is to keep your finances invested over the long term.
 Prepare the stay invested during a downturn.
 Put only what you can afford to leave in your retirement account.